- What is financial aid?

 - How can I accept my financial aid award?

-- What is the Satisfactory Academic Policy?
+- What is HawaiiCC's Satisfactory Academic Progress (SAP) Policy?

 - How do I sign up for E-Refund?

-- What is Work-Study?
-Who is eligible?
+- What is work-study and who is eligible?

 - How do I sign up for student employment?